boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

    ![Publish Menu](/static/assets/managing-resources/manage-dashboards/images/publish-menu.png)

-2. For the master site, the dialog will be shown as follows with the `Internal Site` and `External Site` options.
+2. For the master site, the dialog will be shown with the options of `Internal Site` and `External Site`.
-   Select the `Internal Site` or `External Site` for publishing dashboard in publish dialog and proceed to `Next`.
+   Select either `Internal Site` or `External Site` for publishing the dashboard in the publish dialog and proceed to `Next`.

    ![Select Site](/static/assets/managing-resources/manage-dashboards/images/select-site.png#width=55%)

-   For non-master sites, [external site publish](/managing-resources/manage-dashboards/publish-dashboards/#external-site) dialog will be shown directly.
+   For non-master sites, the [external site publish](/managing-resources/manage-dashboards/publish-dashboards/#external-site) dialog will be shown directly.
 Also, publish the dashboard to the internal sites using the external site publish option for the non-master sites.

-   > **NOTE:** Master site is the first created site during startup in Bold BI, and all other sites are considered non-master sites.
+   > **NOTE:** The master site is the first site created during startup in Bold BI, and all other sites are considered non-master sites.

 ## Internal site

-Publish the dashboard to the sites created in the same Bold BI server.
+Publish the dashboard to the sites created on the same Bold BI server.

-1. Choose the sites in the drop-down that you want to publish the dashboard.
+1. Choose the sites from the drop-down menu where you want to publish the dashboard.

    ![Select Sites](/static/assets/managing-resources/manage-dashboards/images/select-sites.png#width=55%)

-2. Specify the category name that you want, the dashboard to be published in other sites.
+2. Specify the category name in which you want the dashboard to be published on other sites.

    ![Publish Category](/static/assets/managing-resources/manage-dashboards/images/publish-category.png#width=55%)

-3. Select the check box `Use source dashboard and data source name`, if you want to publish dashboard and data source with source dashboard and data source name in destination sites.
+3. Select the checkbox `Use source dashboard and data source name` if you want to publish the dashboard and data source with the source dashboard and data source name on the destination sites.

    ![Publish dashboard with same name](/static/assets/managing-resources/manage-dashboards/images/publish-dashboard-with-source-name.png#width=55%)